Alba Mineral Resources (LON:ALBA) Trading Down 4% – Here’s Why

-The company’s fifty day simple moving average is GBX 0.03 and its 200 day simple moving average is GBX 0.04.
-The company has a quick ratio of 3.70, a current ratio of 0.75 and a debt-to-equity ratio of 0.05.
+The business has a 50 day simple moving average of GBX 0.03 and a two-hundred day simple moving average of GBX 0.04.
+The company has a current ratio of 0.75, a quick ratio of 3.70 and a debt-to-equity ratio of 0.05.

 About Alba Mineral Resources